sakamies/modular-ujs/README.md

 # TODO

-- Add something to run the tests with
+- Add back something to run the tests with

 Original readme below.